 Ginkaku-ji (Temple of the Silver Pavilion)

 Today we will visit a number of Kyoto’s great gardens.
-Our first visit for the day is to Renge-ji, a diminutive garden that captures the essence of Japanese gardens with a central pond surrounded by plantings linking to the hillside beyond.
+Our first visit for the day is to Renge-ji.
+The temple is known for its garden, which reflects the beauty of seasonal change.
+Autumn when the maple leaves change colour, is the best season to visit.
+Capturing the essence of Japanese gardens, it includes a central pond surrounded by plantings linking to the hillside beyond.
 Stones, bridge and plantings are all reflected on the water-surface, giving a sense of spaciousness.

-Shisen-do is an intimate garden, of personal taste rather ostentatious public display.
+The intimate gardens of Shisen-do are considered masterworks of Japanese gardens.
 Its street walls mask the tranquillity and beauty to be found within.
-Raked sand, clipped azaleas and the tree covered hillsides of Higashiyama form the main components of this garden designed by Ishikawa Jozan (1583–1672).
+Raked sand, clipped azaleas and the tree covered hillsides of Higashiyama form the main components of this garden designed by Ishikawa Jozan (1583-1672).
 Clipped azaleas give way to natural vegetation beyond the garden boundary but it is the close harmony between the indoor spaces of the pavilion and the garden beyond that is most striking.
 The verandah offers a transition between its dark interior and the light-filled garden.

 Nara – 1 night